Consumer medicine information

 • oestrogens (contraceptive pill)

-These medicines may be affected by JORVEZA or they may affect how well JORVEZA works.
-You may need different doses of your medicine(s) or you may need to take different medicines.
-Your doctor or pharmacist will advise you if this is required.
+These medicines may be affected by JORVEZA or may affect how well it works.
+You may need to take different amounts of your other medicine(s), or you may need to take different medicines.

-Your doctor or pharmacist have more information on medicines to be careful with or to avoid while taking JORVEZA.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking JORVEZA.

 How much to take